-You can cancel your membership at any time even if you have chosen monthly savings.
-You can do this easily by logging on to the website and changing your settings for purchases of trees and donation packages.
+If you sign up for regular savings through a subscription on trees or donation packages, you can cancel at your discretion if needed.
+You can easily do this by logging on to the website and changing the settings for purchases of trees and donation packages in your customer account.
 You are also welcome to contact us for assistance.

-Thus, it is entirely up to you whether you want to purchase trees, donation packages, or both.
-Furthermore, it is up to you how many you buy and how often you make your purchases.
+It is entirely up to you whether you want to purchase trees, donation packages, or both.
+As a customer, you decide what you want to buy and when.

 Is it possible to purchase trees through my company?

-Both individuals (physical persons) and companies (legal entities) are accepted as customers.
+Both private individuals and companies (legal entities) are welcome as customers.

 What if I, as tree owner, die?

 If you die, your trees will become one of the assets in your estate.
-They will be distributed to the beneficiaries of the estate in accordance with legislation.
+They will be distributed to the beneficiaries of the estate by law.

-It is always an advantage for your beneficiaries if your assets are documented in an easily accessible way, like a will.
+It is always advantageous for your beneficiaries if your assets are documented in an easily accessible way, like a will.

-Each tree is owned for a 20-year period.
-The customer's AID-codes (customer number) are used to get information about the trees a person owns.
-Thus, it is an advantage if this information is available for the surviving relatives.
-Every tree owner has a login on our website.
-You can find an overview of the purchased trees there.
-It forms the basis for the valuation of the assets.
-A person with multiple AID tags, has one login per code.
+Each tree is owned for 20 years.
+The customer's AID-code (customer number) is used to get information about the trees a person owns and the value they represent.
+Thus, it is an advantage if the customer number is available to the surviving relatives.
+A person with multiple AID tags has one login per code.

-Better Globe AS must receive a death certificate to be able to transfer the ownership of the trees to the person that inherits.
-Name, email address and telephone number of the heir is also needed.
+Better Globe AS must receive a death certificate to be able to transfer the ownership of the trees to the person inheriting them.
+Name, email address, and telephone number of the heir are also needed.
 If there are several heirs, then they will own the deceased's trees together.
-We cannot split an account into multiple accounts.
+We cannot split a customer account into multiple accounts.

-Why doesn't Better Globe have a Swedish 90-account?
+Why does Better Globe not have a 90-account in Sweden?

 A 90-account is a PlusGiro or Bankgiro account starting with the digits 90.
 These accounts are granted to charitable organizations that engage in public collections.

-Our vision is to eradicate poverty and corruption by establishing and running plantations that create jobs, to collaborate with farmers and provide grants for schools, microfinance and increased access to water.
-To meet this vision in the most effective and sustainable way possible, we have chosen a business format rather than charity.
-The business aims to continue to expand in scope over time while charity in many cases has the character of one-off measures.
+BGF's vision is to eradicate poverty and corruption by establishing and running plantations that create jobs, collaborating with farmers, supporting children's education, microfinance, and increased access to water.
+To meet this vision most effectively and sustainably, the company has chosen a business format rather than a charity.
+A social business aims to continue to expand in scope over time, while charity in many cases has the character of one-off measures.

-Has Better Globe paid out any returns to tree buyers?
+Has Better Globe AS paid any returns to tree buyers?

 How are my Better Globe trees taxed?

-You pay taxes according to the laws in force in the country where you pay tax.
+You pay taxes according to the laws in force in the country where you pay taxes.

-In Sweden, for example, property is not taxed.
-This means that you are not liable to pay tax on owning the asset.
+In Sweden, for example, there is no property tax.
+This means that you are not liable to pay tax on owning an asset.
 The return is, on the other hand, subject to tax.
 It is normally considered as a return on equity.
 The tax rate in Sweden for capital gains is 30 percent.

-When you get a return on your tree, the amount is deposited in a so-called Better Globe account.
-In order to use this money, you need to actively request that the amount in the Better Globe account be transferred to your bank account.
+When you get a return on your tree, the amount is deposited in your Better Globe account.
+To use this money, you need to actively request that the amount in the Better Globe account is transferred to your bank account.

-Please note that you will be liable to pay tax on the return when Better Globe deposit the amount in your Better Globe account.
-The time you choose to transfer the money to a regular bank account does not affect when your tax liability begins.
+Please note that you will only be liable to pay tax on the return when Better Globe deposits the amount in your bank account.

 Returns on trees owned by corporations are usually taxed differently.
-We recommend that you consult your accountant or tax lawyer, to know what applies to your business.
-We have several corporate customers who have been purchasing trees for many years.
+We recommend that you consult your accountant or tax lawyer to know what applies to your business.
+We have several corporate customers who have been purchasing trees for years.
 They have already begun to receive a return.
-Taxation does not give rise to problems but policies vary depending on, among other things, the way the company is set up.
+Taxation does not give rise to problems, but policies vary depending on how the company is set up, among other things.

 What is best: owning trees via a company or privately?

-What type of ownership is most favourable from an economic perspective depends on how you plan to use the the return.
+What type of ownership is most favorable from an economic perspective depends on how you plan to use the financial return.

-The return on trees owned by an individual is taxed as an income from capital or investments.
-This means that 30 percent of the profit you get on the trees is payable as tax.
-That is lower than if you as an individual want to withdraw the return on trees owned by your company.
+The return on trees owned by an individual is usually taxed as an income from capital or investments.
+Depending on where you live, this could mean that 30 percent of the profit you get on the trees is payable as tax.
+That is lower than if you, as an individual, want to withdraw the return on trees owned by your company.

-By the year 2017 BGF had established plantations and started collaborations with farmers in various locations in Kenya.
-BGF started planting trees in Uganda during 2018 and we hope to be able to establish operations in Tanzania in the coming years.
+By 2006, BGF started to establish tree plantations and in 2016 the company started collaborations with contract farmers in various locations in Kenya.
+BGF began planting trees in Uganda in 2018, and they hope to be able to establish operations in Tanzania by 2021.

-Which GPS coordinates should I use, if I want to see Better Globe's plantations on Google Earth?
+Which GPS coordinates should I use, if I want to see BGF's tree plantations on Google Earth?

 Here are some suggestions of places that you can see using Google Earth or Google Maps: